Return of the Cuckoo: Sequel & Remake

-The movie version of Return of the Cuckoo was released in the fall of 2015.
+The sequel film Return of the Cuckoo was released in the fall of 2015.
 It is a continuation of the story where the drama left off.

 A remake under the same title in Chinese, but titled A Love of No Words in English, was released in November 2021 on TVB starring Regina Ho and Hubert Wu.
 However, it immediately received criticism from audiences despite only several episodes having aired.